 Root Causes to be Addressed Growth mindset, self regulation, skilled communication and problem solving are areas that need to grow among our students to provide confidence in learning.
 The COVID pandemic has appeared to bring about apathy towards learning, as well as self, as students do not demonstrate growth towards projected targets, develop poor work habits, and perform below grade level due to learning loss over the pandemic.
-This is a root cause and not a contributing cause or symptom Yes This is something we can affect Yes Impacted Programs IDEA - Special Education Title I - Part A - Improving Academic Achievement of Disadvantaged Title IV, Part A - Student Support and Academic Enrichment
+This is a root cause and not a contributing cause or symptom Yes This is something we can affect Yes Impacted Programs IDEA - Special Education Title I - Part A - Improving Academic Achievement of Disadvantaged

-Additional Responses Students need more assignments that require them to apply information learned through core content areas instead of recalling memorized content knowledge.
+Students need more assignments that require them to apply information learned through core content areas instead of recalling memorized content knowledge.
 A large percentage of MES students live in poverty and lack a growth mindset which impact student achievement and development of critical thinking skills.
-Incorporating STEM learning in all subject areas can provide an approach to teach design thinking that help all subject areas can provide an approach to teach design thinking that help develop growth mindset and critical thinking skills.
+Incorporating STEM learning in all subject areas can provide an approach to teach design thinking that help develop growth mindset and critical thinking skills.